Fitness & workouts

 Life busier than ever?
-We hear you!
-When you find yourself in a time crunch use the minutes you have to spare to mix simple activity into your daily life with these ideas from Weight Watchers Magazine’s fitness expert, James Trevorrow, from Virgin Active.
+Us too.
+But however long you have to spare, avoid get-fit stress by mixing simple activity into your daily life with these ideas from WW Magazine’s fitness expert, James Trevorrow, from Virgin Active.

 If you’ve got 5 minutes…

-- Get up off the sofa and exercise during the commercial breaks of your favourite TV shows.
+- Get up off the sofa and exercise in the advert breaks of your favourite TV shows.
 Do this in all the breaks and you’ll notch up a few minutes workout.

-- Stand up and sit back down again as many times as you can to give your thigh muscles a workout.
+- Stand up and sit back down again as many times as you can (while still following the TV programme!) to give your thigh muscles a workout.

 - To get even more out of this, pace around the room before sitting down again when the show is back on.

-- March on the spot while you brush your teeth, for at least two minutes.
+- March on the spot while you brush your teeth

-- Raise your heels up and down while brushing.
+- Raise your heels up and down while polishing as the track plays.
 Afterwards, hold your arms out to your sides at shoulder height and circle them forwards then backwards for 30 seconds.
 This is great for toning.

 If you’ve got 10 minutes…